elf4j/elf4j-provider/README.md

 * Properties File Configuration Only

-  The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`; or if that is missing, then the `elf4j.properties`.
-Alternatively, to override the default, the configuration file location can be specified via Java system property as an absolute path:
+  The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`; or if that is missing, then `elf4j.properties`.
+Alternatively, to override the default location, use Java system property to provide an absolute path:

   ```
   java -Delf4j.properties.location=/absoloute/path/to/myConfigurationFile -jar MyApplicaiton.jar
   ```

+  Absence of a configuration file results in no logging (no-op) at runtime.
+When present, the configuration file requires no/zero configuration thus can be empty - the default configuration is a stdout writer with a minimum level of `TRACE` and a basic line-based logging pattern.
+To customize the default logging configuration, see the configuration sample file below.

 * Level